TugboatQA/docs/content/reference/tugboat-configuration.md

 - **Default:** _no default_
 - **Required:** No

-Visual Diff configurations tha affect all of the URLs defined for this Service.
+Visual Diff configurations that affect all of the URLs defined for this Service.
 Values configured here override the Tugboat default values, and can also be overridden per-URL.

 Visual Diffs can only be automatically generated for Previews built from a Base Preview.
 These options apply to